 Delightful day trips from Paris

 Overnight trips or day trips from Paris in winter include the Mont Saint Michel.
-This fairytale abbey on an island is France’s most visited tourist attraction outside of Paris and lies three hours west of the capital by train (check out this top-rated organised day trip).
+This fairytale abbey on an island is France’s most visited tourist attraction outside of Paris.
+It’s located four hours west of the capital by train to Pontorson and then by bus (alternatively, try this top-rated organised day trip from Paris).
 It’s open all year round.

 Just over two hours away from Paris by train, close to the historic city of Poitiers, is the technology and entertainment theme park, Futuroscope, which is a lot of fun.
 It’s open most weekends throughout winter, though it closes for three weeks in January.